NTImp/Recursive-Triforce/README.md

+A program which draws recursively triforces inside other triforces.
 ![png](screenshot.png)
-A program wich draws recursively triforces inside other triforces.

 ### Build
 You should have installed SDL2 development libraries.